-Management plans that cover recreation resources within the Project Vicinity include the CDPR's California Outdoor Recreation Plan (CORP), Sierra County and Yuba County General Plans, TNF and PNF Land and Resource Management Plans, and the USDOI United States Fish and Wildlife Service (USFWS) Recreational Fisheries Policy.
+Management plans that cover recreation resources within the Project Vicinity include the California Department of Parks and Recreation's California Outdoor Recreation Plan (CORP), Sierra County and Yuba County general plans, TNF and PNF Land and Resource Management Plans, and the USDOI Fish and Wildlife Service (USFWS) Recreational Fisheries Policy.
 Below is a summary of the recreation needs identified in the management plans applicable to the Project Vicinity.